furrer-lab/abn/vignettes/paper.md

 devtools::install_github("furrer-lab/abn")
 ```

-[//]: # (Comment should be above, do you mention that this is all under `R`??)

 # Acknowledgments

 The development of the `abn` package would not have been possible without the significant contributions of the former developers whose efforts have been instrumental in shaping this project.
 We acknowledge the contributions of Fraser Iain Lewis, Marta Pittavino, Gilles Kratzer, and Kalina Cherneva, in particular.
 We want to extend our gratitude to the faculty staff at the [Department of Mathematical Modeling and Machine Learning from the University of Zurich](https://dm3l.uzh.ch/home) and the [Institute of Mathematics](https://www.math.uzh.ch/home) who maintain the research and teaching infrastructure.
 Our appreciation also goes to the UZH and the ZHAW for their financial support.
-We want to highlight the funding from the Digitalization Initiative of the Zurich Higher Education Institutions (DIZH), which was instrumental in the realization of this project, particularly within the context of the "Modeling of multicentric and dynamic stroke health data" and "Stroke DynamiX" projects.
+We want to highlight the funding from the Digitalization Initiative of the Zurich Higher Education Institutions (DIZH), which was instrumental in realizing this project, particularly within the context of the "Modeling of multicentric and dynamic stroke health data" and "Stroke DynamiX" projects.
-This work has been conducted as part of M.D.'s PhD project, which is co-supervised by Prof. Dr. Sven Hirsch (ZHAW) and Prof. Dr. Reinhard Furrer (UZH).
+This work was conducted as part of M.D.'s PhD project, which was co-supervised by Prof. Dr. Sven Hirsch (ZHAW) and Prof. Dr. Reinhard Furrer (UZH).

 # References